Hualien County

-Most of the population resides in the Huadong Valley, which runs north to south, sandwiched between the Central and Hai'an mountain ranges.
-Due to the rural nature of the county, Hualien attracts many visitors for its natural environment, which includes Taroko Gorge, Qingshui Cliff and Qixingtan Beach.
+Most of its population resides in the Huadong Valley, which runs north to south between the Central and Hai'an mountain ranges.
+Hualien's natural environment attracts many visitors and some of its natural attractions include Taroko Gorge, Qingshui Cliff, and Qixingtan Beach.

-Hualien is Taiwan's most renowned and popular travel destination.
-It's known as "No.2 Most Welcoming City on Earth" released by Booking.com in 2023, which is the only Asian city on the list.
+Much of modern-day Hualien County was populated by the Sakizaya people before the arrival of the Spanish, Dutch, and Han Chinese under Qing annexation.
+The region was renamed Karenkō Prefecture in 1895 during Japanese colonial rule.
+In 1945, after the end of World War II, the Republic of China took control of Taiwan and renamed the former Karenkō Prefecture as Hualien County of Taiwan Province.
+Taiwan Province would be reorganized once again in 1998 and Hualien County fell under the direct jurisdiction of the Executive Yuan.

+As of February 2023, Hualien's organic cultivation area was 3175 ha, the largest of any county in the country.
+Hualien is the largest organic agricultural production base in Taiwan.

 History

 Early history

-Modern-day Hualien City was originally called Kilai (奇萊 (Kî-lâi)), after the Sakiraya Taiwanese aborigines and their settlement.
+Modern-day Hualien City was originally called Kilai (奇萊 (Kî-lâi)), after the Sakizaya Taiwanese indigenous peoples' settlement.

 Spanish settlers arrived in 1622 to pan for gold.
 Picking up the sounds of native words, these settlers called the area Turumoan (多羅滿 (To-lô-boán)).
 Han Chinese settlers arrived in 1851.
-Qing Dynasty records give the name of the region as Huilan (洄瀾 (Hoê-liân, eddies)) due to the whirling of waters in the delta.
+Qing dynasty records give the name of the region as Huilan (洄瀾 (Hoê-liân, eddies)) due to the whirling of waters in the delta.

 Empire of Japan

 During Taiwan's Japanese colonial period (1895–1945) the island's Japanese governors opted not to transliterate the name "Kiray" because the Japanese pronunciation of the word resembled the Japanese word for "dislike, disgusting" (嫌い, kirai).
 The official name became Karenkō (花蓮港, Karenkō).
 Karenkō Prefecture consisted of modern-day Hualien County.
 Toward the end of World War II the Governor-General of Taiwan moved many Japanese residents of Taiwan to the area to develop agriculture.
+The county was named after lotus flowers.

 Republic of China

 After the handover of Taiwan from Japan to the Republic of China in October 1945, Hualien was established as a county named Hualien County of Taiwan Province on 9 January 1946.
-In 1951 Hualien was the first county in Taiwan to be governed according to the ROC local autonomy law.
-Today the Hualien area serves as the key population centre on the east coast as well as the one of five main life circle regions in Taiwan, together with Taipei, Taichung, Tainan and Kaohsiung.
+In 1951, Hualien was the first county in Taiwan to be governed according to the ROC local autonomy law.
+Today the Hualien area serves as the key population center on the east coast it is one of the five main 'life circle' regions in Taiwan, together with Taipei, Taichung, Tainan and Kaohsiung.

 2021 train derailment

 On 2 April 2021, a Taroko Express derailed at the north entrance of Qingshui Tunnel after striking an unattended flatbed truck that had fallen onto the tracks.
-The accident is the deadliest train accident in Taiwan since 1948, with at least 50 passengers reported dead and more than 150 injured.
+The incident is the deadliest train accident in Taiwan since 1948, with at least 50 passengers reported dead and more than 150 injured.